Skip to main content

 A button labeled 'ONLINE REGISTRATION' with a hand cursor hovering over it.

 Enrolled students register at the beginning of each year to validate information and update you on changes.
-Use this link starting August 5, 2025.
 Details will be sent via ParentSquare.

 • Are you enrolled and didn't receive our registration information?